General requirements.

 (h) Property operation and maintenance plan.
 Such plan shall describe continuing photovoltaic maintenance and property maintenance, including but not limited to, mowing and trimming.

-(i) Erosion and sediment control and stormwater management plans prepared to New York State Department of Environmental Conservation standards and in compliance with the provisions in Chapter 433: Stormwater Management, of the Code of the Town of Chili.
+(i) Erosion and sediment control and stormwater management plans prepared to New York State Department of Environmental Conservation standards and in compliance with the provisions in

 (j) A licensed professional engineer's estimate of the anticipated operational life of the system.